QubesOS/qubes-posts/2023-09-05-nitropc-pro-qubes-certified.md

 ## The NitroPC Pro: a secure, powerful workstation

 The [NitroPC Pro](https://shop.nitrokey.com/shop/product/nitropc-pro-523) is a workstation for high security and performance requirements.
-The open-source Dasharo Coreboot firmware ensures high transparency and security while avoiding backdoors and security holes in the firmware.
+The open-source [Dasharo coreboot](https://github.com/Dasharo/coreboot) firmware ensures high transparency and security while avoiding backdoors and security holes in the firmware.
 The device is certified for compatibility with Qubes OS 4.X by the Qubes developers.
 Carefully selected components ensure high performance, stability, and durability.
 The Dasharo Entry Subscription guarantees continuous firmware development and fast firmware updates.

 [![Photo of NitroPC Pro](/attachment/posts/nitropc-pro.jpg)](https://shop.nitrokey.com/shop/product/nitropc-pro-523)